 How to get there:

 At only an hour away by rail, Brighton makes a great weekend away from London.
 Coming from elsewhere?
 The easiest way to get here is to fly to London Gatwick and take the regular fast train from the airport to the city.
-You can get cheap flights to Gatwick from several regional airports in the UK, including Edinburgh, Belfast, and Newquay.

 Where to stay in Cambridge: